Reviews make me write faster! - I use the quatermaester interactive game of thrones map when writing.

-Loras frowned.
+Loras frowned again.
 "Why don't you take on this new boy yourself?
-If you're finally going to take fighting seriously, you'll actually need one.
+If you're finally going to take fighting seriously you'll actually need one.
 You never replaced me after I was knighted."

 I resisted the urge to comment that no one could replace him.
-I was trying to let him see that I wasn't the Renly he knew, and constant endearments weren't going to help with that.
+I was trying to let him see that I wasn't the Renly he knew, constant endearments weren't going to help with that.
 So I decided to be short and blunt.
 "Because I'm too prominent.
-It will already cause a scandal that he's to squire for a third son of a Lord Paramount.
-If he actually squires for a Lord Paramount…."
+It will already cause a scandal that he's to squire for a third son of a lord paramount.
+If he actually squires for a lord paramount…."

-Loras couldn't keep the distaste and hurt from his face.
+Loras couldn't keep the distaste and hurt from his face as he withdrew and crossed his arms.
 "Why not one of the many Stormlands knights that owe you fealty then?
 If all you need is a dumping ground."